-The César E. Chávez Leadership Conference (CECLC) is registered 501(c)(3) non-profit organization.
-CECLC began in 1990 as a gathering of Hispanic high school students from the Portland Public Schools.
-The first event took place in early February.
-On the day before the conference, a snow storm hit the Portland metropolitan area which resulted in the closing of the schools and the cancellation of bus transportation.
-By mid-morning of the day of the event, 125 determined students found their way to the conference site.
+CECLC began in 1990 as a gathering of Hispanic high school students from Portland Public Schools.
+The first event took place in early February at Montgomery Park.
+The day before the conference, a snow storm hit the Portland metropolitan area which resulted in the closing of the schools and the cancellation of bus transportation.
+By midmorning, on the day of the event, a determined group of PPS students found their way to the conference site.
 They were not to be deterred.

 You can contact the Board of Directors to provide comments, to report concerns, or to ask a question, at the following email address: firstname.lastname@example.org.